viant/bqtail/tail/README.md

 Dest supports the following attributes:

-Besides you can also specify and attributes from [bigquery.JobConfigurationLoad](https://cloud.google.com/bigquery/docs/reference/rest/v2/Job#JobConfigurationLoad) load job configuration.
+Besides you can also specify any attribute from [bigquery.JobConfigurationLoad](https://cloud.google.com/bigquery/docs/reference/rest/v2/Job#JobConfigurationLoad) load job configuration contract.
 For example:
 ```yaml
 Dest: